Ismarkmyname/Projects/README.md

-This is where im going to pass all my activities
+this is the general readme file for all of the folder that is going to be here